alibaba/EasyCV/README.md

 - **Vision Transformers**

-  EasyCV aims to provide an easy way to use the off-the-shelf SOTA transformer models trained either using supervised learning or self-supervised learning, such as ViT, Swin-Transformer and Shuffle Transformer.
+  EasyCV aims to provide an easy way to use the off-the-shelf SOTA transformer models trained either using supervised learning or self-supervised learning, such as ViT, Swin Transformer and DETR Series.
 More models will be added in the future.
 In addition, we support all the pretrained models from [timm](https://github.com/rwightman/pytorch-image-models).

 - **Functionality & Extensibility**